mbiesiad/awesome-astronomy/README.md

 * [ASAS](http://www.astrouw.edu.pl/asas/) - The All Sky Automated Survey is a Polish project implemented on 7 April 1997 to do photometric monitoring of approximately 20 million stars brighter than 14 magnitude all over the sky.
 * [The Pan-STARRS Survey for Transients](https://star.pst.qub.ac.uk/ps1threepi/psdb/) - The Pan-STARRS1 telescope carried out the 3Pi survey of the whole sky north of -30 degrees between 2010-2014 in grizy (PS1 specific filters).
 This was run by the PS1 Science Consortium.
 * [Transient Name Server](https://www.wis-tns.org/) - TNS by IAU Supernova Working Group.
+* [Astronomers Without Borders](https://astronomerswithoutborders.org/) - AWB is a U.S.-based organization founded by Mike Simmons, dedicated to spreading astronomy throughout the world and connecting people through this universal interest.

 ## Conferences